Guide to Work, Study, Travel and Living Abroad

 The Accountant’s Travel Budget

 Which is the chicken; which is the egg?
-Do you plan your trip by choosing a destination first or do you start by drafting a budget?
-That’s actually a trick question.
-Obviously, the destination matters most, so if money didn’t matter that’s what you’d focus on first.
+Do you plan your trip by choosing a destination first or start by drafting a budget?
+That’s a trick question.
+Obviously, the destination matters most, so if money didn’t matter, that’s what you’d focus on first.
 But if money does matter, you’ll have to bother with a budget.
 One way to draft your budget, perhaps the one a responsible accountant might calculate, is to choose the maximum amount you’re comfortable spending on a trip.
-Then bump that up a bit because of all the money you won’t be spending at home for food, entertainment, utilities, and so on.
+Then bump that up a bit because of all the money you won’t spend at home on food, entertainment, utilities, etc.

-Let’s suppose you choose to spend $3,000 and your roundtrip transportation will cost $1,000.
+Suppose you choose to spend $3,000, and your roundtrip transportation will cost $1,000.
 That leaves you $2,000 to spend “on the ground.”
-Use the checklist (see boxout below) to estimate local daily costs and divide that into $2,000.
+Use the checklist (see box-out below) to estimate local daily costs and divide that into $2,000.
 If that allows you 14 days, great.
-But what if it permits only eight days and that’s just not enough time to see everything you want to see.
+But what if it permits only eight days, and that’s not enough time to see everything you want to see?
 Does that mean you’re condemned to yet another trip to Florida?

 The Romantic’s Travel Budget

-Not at all—because there’s another way to approach a budget, one a romantic would prefer.
-Choose your favorite destination and figure out how many days it will take to experience everything on your “must-see” list.
+Not at all — because there’s another way to approach a budget, one a romantic would prefer.
+Choose your favorite destination and determine how many days it will take to experience everything on your “must-see” list.
 Next, use the checklist to calculate how much that number of days will cost.
 Now persuade yourself to spend that amount.
-If you absolutely can’t make the case, or the cupboard is too bare for the grandest scheme, cut back on the level of accommodations and class of tickets, and figure out which areas or attractions you can cut—until you have a cost you can live with.
-The romantic will find a way to afford what she or he really wants.
+If you can’t make the case, or the cupboard is too bare for the grandest scheme, cut back on the level of accommodations and class of tickets, and figure out which areas or attractions you can cut — until you have a cost you can live with.
+The romantic will find a way to afford what they want.

 Constructing a Travel Budget